-Follow the steps below to wire the inverter to the battery bank:
+Use the steps below to wire the inverter to the battery bank:

-- 1. Route an appropriately sized DC negative wire (marked white) from the negative terminal of the battery bank to the inverter's negative terminal (Figure 1-3; Item 15). - 2.
-Mount the fuse/disconnect assembly (or circuit breaker) as near as practical to the batteries and leave open (i.e., no power to inverter).
+- 1. Route an appropriately sized DC negative cable (marked white) from the negative terminal of the battery bank to the inverter's negative terminal (Figure 1-3; Item 11). - 2.
+Mount the circuit breaker as near as practical to the batteries and leave open (i.e., no power to inverter).